AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RecommendationSystems/CreatingClassificationBasedRecommendationModel.md

 Currently, you need these to produce the model:

-* A neural network model
+* A neural network model or factorization machine model

 * A player data that is stored in matrix